 Bradwell B will provide generations of opportunities.
 Over 9-12 years of construction, Bradwell B will employ tens of thousands of people.
 At peak there will be around 9,100 workers at the main site, 3,000 of which would be from the local and regional workforce.

-When complete, the power station will create 900 high value jobs for 60+ years, with thousands more in the supply chain.
+When complete, the power station will create 900 high value jobs for 60+ years.

 Bradwell B will inject millions of pounds of investment into the local and regional economies.
 Businesses across Essex such as catering and taxis, engineering and logistics, construction and accommodation, all stand to benefit.